dscpsyl/UCSB-IVTU-Rental-Aggregator/README.md

 The only problem is that some method of aggregation is not completely fool-proof.
 If an upate to a website is made, the aggregator might need to be updated.

+In the future, this will be worked on in conjunction with ratemyivrental.com

 ## Database

 The data is stored in a mongoDB database that is persistent and can only be accessed by this